top of page

 Which band book should I buy my child?

 We use the Essential Elements 2000 band method by Lautzenheiser, Higgins, et. al. The cost of the book is around $10.00.
-They can be purchased at Fawley's in Sabraton, West Virginia Music Center in Suncrest, or online.
+They can be purchased at Fawley Music, West Virginia Music Center, or online.

 How often should my child practice?